 Contribution model

-A portion of transaction fees generated by DeTrustPay will be routed into the eeteel revenue pool.
+A portion of transaction fees generated by DeTrustPay can be routed into the eeteel distribution pool.

 Contribution type